Internal Conflict: The Quiet Engine of Middle Grade Stories

 Conflict often shows up most clearly in how the protagonist interacts with others.

-6. Internal thoughts (used sparingly)
+6. Internal Thoughts (used sparingly)

 A glimpse into their mind can clarify the emotional stakes.